thisisamank/news_app_example_flutter/README.md

 This README file will focus on how the REST APIs work and how they are integrated into the app.

+The design is inspired from [this](https://dribbble.com/shots/20391043-News-App) dribble design.

 ### Demo
 ![Demo Video](./public/news_app_demo.gif)